Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 3 System Models and Problem Formulation

 The UAV aims to maximize the total throughput with the constraints of total transmission power and total channels:

 where $P$ is the total transmission power, $C$ is the total number of channels, $\rho_{\text{max}}$ is the maximum power allocated to a vehicle, $c_{\text{max}}$ is the maximum number of channels allocated to a vehicle, $\rho^i_t$ is a discrete variable, and $c^i_t$ is a nonnegative integer variable.
+In MDP formulation, discrete transmission power is used for modeling and to help readers better understand the Markov property.
+Such a discrete formulation does not prevent a continuous solution.
+In fact, in the proposed algorithms, the transmission power is treated as continuous variable.

 The UAV-assisted communication is modeled as a Markov decision process (MDP).
+The Markov property is that the future is independent of the past given the present.
+Let's discuss all state transition processes.
+1) The next states of traffic lights depend on their current states, which is interpreted by Fig.~\ref{Fig:TimeSlotTrafficLight}.
+2) The next 3D position of the UAV depends on its current 3D position and 3D flight action.
+3) The next number of vehicles in each block depends on the vehicles' current positions, movement directions and the current states of traffic lights.
+4) The channel states depend on the current 3D position of the UAV and the current positions of vehicles, which is reflected by \eqref{Eqn:LOSProbability} and \eqref{Eqn:NLOSProbability}.
+There are two types of stochastic processes.
 On one hand, from (\ref{Eqn:LOSProbability}) and (\ref{Eqn:NLOSProbability}), we know that the channel state of UAV-to-vehicle links follows a stochastic process.
-On the other hand, the arrival of vehicles follows a stochastic process under the control of the traffic light, e.g., (\ref{Eqn:n1a}) and (\ref{Eqn:n1b}).
+On the other hand, the arrival of vehicles follows a stochastic process under the states of the traffic lights.